-The author himself says that the language evidence must be dealt with some degree of prudence, because all Semitic languages seem to have approximately the same grammar, more or less elaborate, and a vocabulary that has many common features when it comes to the root of the words.
-Here too, from the point of view of language, to consider the ancient Aramaeans as the ancestors of the modern Assyrians □, might have, maybe, more chance of being accurate 63.
+The author himself says: "The language evidence must be dealt with some degree of prudence, because all Semitic languages seem to have approximately the same grammar, more or less elaborate, and a vocabulary that has many common features when it comes to the root of the words".
+Here too, from the point of view of language, to consider the ancient Aramaeans as the ancestors of the modern "Assyrians", might have, maybe, more chance of being accurate.